 The Accommodation Register is a listing of local rooms and properties available to let from private landlords.
 As the listings are intended for Participants only, you will be asked to supply your email address and the name of the show or performing company you are associated with before accessing the listings.
 The 2016 accommodation register will open in the new year.

 Interested in letting a room / property during the Festival?

-In 2014, more than 23,000 performers took to the stages of Edinburgh to present shows for every taste.
+In 2015, more than 27,000 performers and company members were involved in the Edinburgh Fringe.
 From big names in the world of entertainment to unknown artists looking to build their careers, the festival caters for everyone and includes theatre, comedy, dance, physical theatre, musicals, operas, music, exhibitions and events.
 Many participants are new to Edinburgh and require accommodation.

 If you are a private landlord with a spare room to let to a participant, you can register your property with us using our online application form to have it listed in our accommodation register.

 This service is completely free.
 All we ask is that prices are kept at an affordable rate.
 Specifically:

 - Listed properties must have a rent less than or equal to £150 per person per week.

 - The rental deposit cannot be greater than 50% of the total agreed rental cost.